Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 Following this line of thought goes beyond the intentions of this series.
 We may get lost in aspects of a relativistic definition of stiffness and the respective propagation of sound waves through the solid grid of the rod at the atomic level.
 Let us not go there and postpone this topic to other posts.

 The concerned reader may instead have a second look at the collision setup in frame A – and allow for an infinitesimal inclination of the rod there, too.
-Then the collision at the slot’s right end would also introduce an anti-clockwise rotational movement of the rod around the collision point in A. I hope this helps a bit.
+Then the collision at the slot’s right end would also introduce an anti-clockwise rotational movement of the rod around the collision point in A. I hope this helps a bit to trust in the consistency of the observations in A and B.

-The length of the rod in frame A
+The length of the rod in frame B

 Just for the sake of completeness let us calculate the length of the rod in frame B. We use Pythagoras to get: